oslomarketsolutions/website/src/pages/en/career/index.md

 positions:
   buttonText: Enable
   header: Job vacancies
-  iframeAltText: You need to have analytics enabled to view the positions
+  iframeAltText: You need to have analytics enabled to view the job vacancies
   text: 'Please apply here, or send us an open application!'
 ---